https://www.ku.com.au/

 Golden Sun Moth Park

 A playground in the shape of a giant moth!
-What will they of next?!
+What will they think of next?!

-The famous moth-shaped playground in Craigieburn was designed by Warrandale Industries and continues to excite and intrigue kids and families with its unique shape and bevy of play offerings.
+The famous moth-shaped playground in Craigieburn was designed by Warrandale Industries and continues to excite and intrigue kids and families with its unique shape and a range of play features.
 The 30-metre-long 'Golden Sun Moth' sits within the Highlands Estate and offers up loads of imaginative play with a play deck, slides, a birds' nest swing, a junior play structure, a flying fox, talking tubes, rockers, and not to mention the unique facial features of the moth itself!

 Location: 327 Grand Boulevard, Craigieburn